mindkin/hourfleet/docs/youconfigure.md

 		"FeesUrl": "http://www.yourcompany.com/fees",
 		"FaqUrl": "http://www.yourcompany.com/faq",
 		"ReturnUrl": "http://www.yourcompany.com",
+		"Support": "http://www.yourcompany.com/support", // This URL will overide the navigation links to the support page Hourfleet generates for you based on the values supplied in the Support Configuration section.
 		"ShowMobileAppLink": true,
 		"UIElements": {
 			"Invitation": { // Privacy statement about collecting their invitation data on the invitation page